azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Under Name, in the Resource pane, the awhotel-events-namespace Event Hub is circled.](media/image39.png 'Azure Portal Resource pane')

-4. On the Overview blade, click +Event Hub to add a new Event Hub.
+4. On the Overview blade, select +Event Hub to add a new Event Hub.

     ![The add Event Hub is shown](media/image40.png 'Add event hub')